-MICHELLE: Yeah, he's right, there's a problem here.
-Almost half the world's population experiences something called water scarcity, which is when water becomes more difficult to access for at least one month a year.
-For some people, this can mean something as simple as hand washing just doesn't happen as often making them more likely to get sick.
+Yeah, he's right, there is a problem here.
+Almost half of the world's population experiences something called water scarcity, which is when water becomes more difficult to access for at least one month a year.
+For some people, this can mean something as simple as hand washing just doesn't happen making them more likely to get sick.
 For others it means not having access to clean drinking water at all.
-In 2019 alone, it's estimated 1.5 million people around the world died because of unclean water and poor sanitation and hygiene.
+In 2019 alone, it's estimated 1.5 million people around the world died because of unclean water or poor sanitation and hygiene.